-For the safety of workers, we now have stricter fire and building safety standards, which has led to a lower percentage of factories meeting our requirements in 2014.
+For the safety of workers, we implemented stricter fire and building safety standards in 2013; these higher standards are one of the reasons we haven't yet reached our overall goal of all factories meeting or exceeding expectations.
 While this decline can feel like one step back, it meets our own standards of continuing to raise the bar in supply chain performance as we push for constant improvement.
-In 2014, 38% of our factories met or exceeded our expectations.
+MEC continues to work directly with factories by sharing best practices, training, and analyzing root caused to support them with remediating violations.

-In an effort to improve factory worker wages and provide a platform for workers to voice their needs and concerns, MEC became one of the first major brands to partner with Fair Trade USA by offering an inhouse line of Fair Trade Certified[TM] apparel.
-MEC's Fair Trade Certified t-shirts provide tangible benefits for the factory workers who make them in Pithampur, India.
-For every Fair Trade Certified t-shirt we sold, MEC paid a cash premium into a special fund managed by the workers directly.
+In an effort to improve factory worker wages and provide a platform for workers to voice their needs and concerns, MEC became one of the first major brands to partner with Fair Trade USA by offering an inhouse line of Fair Trade CertifiedTM apparel.
+For every Fair Trade Certified product we sold, MEC paid a cash premium into a special fund managed by the workers directly.
 Workers use a democratic process to decide how to best spend the special fund, whether it's enhancing local community services or using it as a cash bonus to bolster their income.
-In fall 2014, workers used the Fair Trade premiums to purchase rain coats for all employees in time for monsoon season.